 Today is the last day of my blogoversay week. 🙁 It has been a fun week!
 I had a great party week with all of you.
 I am ending it with one of my favorite desserts, Carrot Cake!
-Now, I know right now is not what is considered the “holiday’s” and the cake is called Holiday Carrot Cake, but this cake is great for anytime of year.
+Now, I know right now is not what you would consider the “holiday’s” and the cake has the title Holiday Carrot Cake, but this cake is great for anytime of year.
 It would be great for Mother’s Day.
 I had this cake at my in-laws at Christmas and had to have the recipe.
 It came from the Nov.
 29, 2009 issue of Family Circle.

 - 2 1/2 cups flour

 - 1 1/2 tsp pumpkin pie spice

 - 1/2 tsp salt